danielbachhuber/wp-dev-docs/security/escaping-output.md

 @todo include note of wp_post_kses()

-Spacial case when working on textarea.
-Applying wp_kses will delete <br /> html tag and newlines will not be preserved.
-It is althought possible, if using this trick :
+Special case when working on *textarea*.
+While applying wp_kses will delete <br /> html tag and newlines will not be preserved, there is a trick to do it.

 ```
 <div class="excerpt">